workalendar/workalendar/README.rst

 America
 -------

-* United States of America (only the federal state holidays at the moment)
 * Brazil (incl.
 São Paulo state and city)
+* Mexico
+* United States of America (only the federal state holidays at the moment)

 Asia
 ----